The term "student organization" refers to any group of students officially recognized by Saybrook

 A Student Interest Group (SIG) is a group of organized students with a common interest that

 would like to formally establish a group and have the option to eventually create a Recognized Student Organization (RSO) on campus.
-The organization will act as a group for 3 months and host 3 meetings.
+The organization will act as a group for 6 months (at least 1 recorded general meeting for 6 months straight) and complete training.
 When ready, SIGs can apply to become an RSO.

-• Request funding for an event by completing the Student Interest Group Funding Request Form and emailing it to Student Affairs least 3 weeks before the event.
-Applications will be reviewed, and funding allocations will be made based on strength of application/availability of funds.
+• Request funding for an event by completing the Student Interest Group Funding Request Form and emailing it to Student Affairs at least 3 weeks before the event.
+Applications will be reviewed, and funding allocations will be made based on the strength of the application/availability of funds.

 • Collaborate with another RSO on an event